 Yet today, Dylan resists reading like the plague.
 He has trouble sleeping, is prone to epic tantrums, and can’t sit through a single meal at the dining room table.
 At school, you’d never peg him as a gifted student.
 He struggles to pay attention, can never remember to turn in his homework, and often shuts down because he is easily overwhelmed.
 His parents get repeated emails from his teachers, concerned about his lack of work ethic and inability to fit in with the other children.
 “If only he’d try harder…,” is how most conferences begin.

-If this sounds familiar, your child may be twice exceptional – and learning how to properly identify and support his or her unique blend of strengths and challenges will be crucial for the bumpy ride that lies ahead.
+If this sounds familiar, your child may be twice exceptional – and learning how to properly identify and support their unique blend of strengths and challenges will be crucial for the bumpy ride that lies ahead.

 What does Twice Exceptional mean?